A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 Furthermore, the binding action of Shiga-toxin inactivates a metalloproteinase called ADAMTS13, the deficiency of which causes the closely related thrombotic thrombocytopenic purpura.

 Once ADAMTS13 is inactivated, von Willebrand factor (VWF) multimers form and initiate platelet activation, causing microthrombi formation.

 Platelet activation resulting from ADAMTS13 inhibition is due to hyperactivity of large uncleaved von Willebrand factor multimers.

-Through a mechanism known as microangiopathic hemolysis, growing thrombi housed in smaller vessels destroy red blood cells (RBCs) as they are squeezed through narrowed blood vessels, forming schistocytes or crushed red blood cell fragments.
+Through a mechanism known as microangiopathic hemolysis, growing thrombi in smaller vessels destroy red blood cells (RBCs) as they are squeezed through narrowed blood vessels, forming schistocytes or crushed red blood cell fragments.

-Shiga-toxin directly activates the alternative complement pathway and also interferes with complement regulation by binding to complement factor H, an inhibitor of the complement cascade.
+Shiga-toxin directly activates the alternative complement pathway and interferes with complement regulation by binding to complement factor H, an inhibitor of the complement cascade.

 Shiga toxin causes complement-mediated activation of platelets, leukocytes, and endothelial cells, leading to systemic hemolysis, inflammation, and thrombosis.

-Serious clinical complications of thrombotic microangiopathy have been reported in patients from 2 weeks to more than 44 days after presentation with hemolytic-uremic syndrome of Shiga toxin-producing E. coli.
+Serious clinical complications of thrombotic microangiopathy have been reported in patients from 2 weeks to more than 44 days after presentation with the hemolytic-uremic syndrome of Shiga toxin-producing E. coli.